Ensembl/plant-scripts/pangenes/README.md

 In this example the first set of coordinates correspond to the cDNA BGIOSGA002568-TA within the the [Oryza_indica.ASM465v1.chr1] assembly;
-the second set of coordinates are an estimated location of this sequence in the reference genome used to compute the pangenes, even if this particular cDNA might not be annotated or contained.
+the second set of coordinates are an estimated location of this sequence in the reference genome used to compute the pangenes, even if this particular cDNA might not be annotated or contained in the reference.
 We expect these coordinates to be useful for mapping.

 ## Troubleshooting